esito/dberase/README.md

 ![DBerase service](images/dberaseweb.png)

 Unpack the resulting zip to the java `erasesample` project you downloaded/cloned from github.
 It unzips the generated source into the `src` folder and the `pom.xml` and `readme.md` to the erasesample project root.
+Generated code is written to the `src/main` folder and it is regenerated each time the **DBerase** service is used.
+Be aware of that customizations might be overwritten each time it is regenerated.

 ## Prepare and setup ##